edgelesssys/marblerun/docs/docs/workflows/update-manifest.md

 }
 ```

-If you now want to update the minimum required version for `frontend`, the complete definition for the update manifest just needs to be as short as this example:
+To update the minimum required version for `frontend`, the complete definition for the update manifest just needs to be:

 ```javascript
 {